-Also, what I find most interesting is, in order to use the iPad on Verizon’s network, you will have to use an external connection device.
+What I find most interesting is, in order to use the iPad on Verizon’s network, you will have to use an external connection device.
 In my estimation, this will be a tiny barrier for a Verzion customer clamoring to get an iPad.
 Although already successful, this is a brilliant move (again) on Apple’s part to get the iPad on another carrier.
-But perhaps more important, it is surely foreshadowing of things to come – The iPhone on Verizon.
+But perhaps more important, it is surely foreshadowing of things to come – The Verizon iPhone.

-Guess what Android users, it does not look like you will have to “apologize” for very much longer.
-And guess what, Droid may do a lot of things but it does not do iPhone.
+Guess what Android users, it does not look like you will have to apologize for very much longer.
+And guess what, the Android may do a lot of things but it does not do iPhone.

 Is the iPhone a better phone?
 Honestly, I do not know, but I would like to think it is because at the end of the day, I believe that the iPhone (and Apple, for that matter) is a reflection of who I am.
 And all the iPhone users who have suffered with AT&T for more than three years believe that the iPhone is a reflection of who they are.
 This is the power of iPhone and Apple brand.